Flag of the European Union EU Clinical Trials Register Help

 Screening details

-Lactating mothers with clinically isolated syndrome (CIS) or multiple sclerosis (MS), who, in consultation with their treating physician chose to continue or start postpartum treatment with commercial ocrelizumab were enrolled in this study.
+Lactating mothers with CIS or MS who, in consultation with their treating physician, chose to continue or start postpartum treatment with commercial ocrelizumab were enrolled in this study.
+This study included a 60-day treatment and sampling period followed by an 11-month vaccination period.

 Period 1